hope-yao/BEGAN-tensorflow/readme.md

 ## Network structure

 Since single generative network will have a hard time in doing this job, we made use of multiple generators.
-The structure of network is shown in figure below,this network is very similar to BEGAN
+Our network is based BEGAN but with multiple generators and decoders, as shown in figure below:

 ![model](/../subnets/assets/model.png)

 The training schedule is composed of three stages.
-Besides training of
+Besides iteratively training of generator and discriminator we will also update a control variable k_t at every iteration.
+As in vanilla BEGAN, k_t controls the learning speed of generator and discriminator.

 ![gloss]( http://latex.codecogs.com/gif.latex?L_G=L_{rec}(x_f)L_z(x_f))

 ![dloss](http://latex.codecogs.com/gif.latex?L_D=L_{rec}(x_r)&plus;L_z(dz_r)-k_t[L(x_f)&plus;L_z(dz_f)])